What is Giardia?

 What should I do if I become infected with Giardia?

-If you have diarrhea from a Giardia infection, you should not go to work or school.
+If you have diarrhea and/or vomiting from a Giardia infection, you should not go to work or school.

 Do not swim in lakes, ponds, streams, rivers, swimming pools or hot tubs for at least 48 hours after the diarrhea and/or vomiting has stopped or as instructed by your local health authority.
 This will help to ensure that other swimmers do not become infected.

-Wash your hands well with soap and water after using the toilet and before eating or preparing foods.
+Wash your hands with soap and water after using the toilet and before eating or preparing food.
 Dry your hands with disposable towels.

 Children in daycare settings should be supervised by an adult when washing their hands.
-To learn about proper handwashing, see HealthLinkBC File #85 Hand Washing: Help Stop the Spread of Germs.
+To learn about proper handwashing, visit HealthLinkBC File #85 Hand washing: Help stop the spread of germs.

-Even after you feel better, Giardia may still be in your feces for several weeks if you are untreated and you can still infect others.
-After using the toilet and before eating or preparing foods wash your hands thoroughly with liquid soap and water.
+Even after you feel better, Giardia may still be in your feces for several weeks and you can still infect others.
+After using the toilet and before eating or preparing food, wash your hands thoroughly with liquid soap and water.

 How can giardiasis be prevented?